JeffreyBenjaminBrown/nixos-experiments/agora-problems/agora/README.md

-Now I don't know if it's working or not.
-My two questions in brief are:

-(1) How can I log into `anagora.org`?
-Automatically?
-(2) Should I be getting a warning about each garden, repeatedly?
+Now it does stuff!
+But it issues a lot of warnings, and then gets stuck asking for credentials for `anagora.org`.

 # Details

+Here's how I start it:

 ```
 cd ~/agora
 nix-shell
 . venv/bin/activate

-# Seems dumb to run `gh auth login` and still do this,
-# but the other way definitely failed; let's see if this does.
-# ssh-agent bash
-# ssh-add

-cd ~/agora-bridge # I seem to have to do this so that the
+cd ~/agora-bridge # I seem to have to do this so that `this_path` is defined correctly in `~/agora-bridge/pull.py`
 ~/agora/bin/pull
 ```

-If I do that, it hangs asking me for credentials for `git.anagora.org`.
+After doing that, it issues a lot of warnings about gardens already existing, thenhangs asking me for credentials for `git.anagora.org`.
 If I just press enter a few times it returns to what looks like checking peoples' gardens:
 ```
 ...
 WARNING:pull:/home/jeff/agora/garden/flancia.org exists, won't clone to it.